 Early detection of STDs is easily treated.
 The STDs which affect cervix are:

-- Genital Herpes results to painful blisters on the genitals and surrounding area.
+• Genital Herpes results in painful blisters on the genitals and surrounding area.

 Scrubbing, douching, sprays, use of perfumes, and other products used for cleansing inside the vulva, are not recommendable since vulva has mucus for self cleansing.